FxMorin/FabricatedChatReports/README.md

 This mod allows you to remove context from reports in order to bring the victim *out of context*, getting them banned for having said nothing bad.

-*The public version of the mod does not contain the 3 other vulnerabilities of the chat report system, as that may cause more chaos than im willing to take the blame for xD*
+*This version of the mod does not contain 2 other vulnerabilities of the chat report system.
+All vulnerabilities have been reported to Mojang*

 ### How to use the mod
 It's pretty simple.
 When going to the report page, you will have a button that says: `Fabricate Report` which will allow you to open the fabricate report screen.